Lifting the Convex Conjugate in Lagrangian Relaxations: A Tractable Approach for Continuous Markov Random Fields: Numerical Experiments

 \subsection{Empirical Convergence Study}

-In this first experiment we evaluate the local marginal polytope relaxation of the MRF formulation~\eqref{eq:mrf} using a piecewise polynomial hierarchy of dual variables.
-We choose a vertex grid of size $16 \times 16$.
-We fix a random polynomial data term of degree $4$ at each vertex by fitting a random sample of data points.
-To obtain a high-accuracy solution we solve the primal SDP formulation corresponding to the saddle-point formulation~\eqref{eq:decomposition_piecwise_moments} with MOSEK\footnote{\url{https://www.mosek.com/products/academic-licenses}}.
+In this first experiment we evaluate the local marginal polytope relaxation of the MRF formulation~\cref{eq:mrf} using a piecewise polynomial hierarchy of dual variables.
+We choose the graph $(\cV, \cE)$ to be a square grid of size $16 \times 16$.
+I.e., the vertices $\cV$ correspond to the points in the plane with its $x$- and $y$-coordinates being integers in the range $1,2,\ldots, 16$, and two vertices are connected by an edge whenever the corresponding points are at distance 1.
+We fix a random polynomial data term $f_u: [-1, 1] \to \bR$ of degree $4$ at each vertex $u$ by fitting a random sample of data points.
+To obtain a high-accuracy solution we solve the primal SDP formulation corresponding to the saddle-point formulation~\cref{eq:decomposition_piecwise_moments} with MOSEK\footnote{\url{https://www.mosek.com/products/academic-licenses}}.
 For recovering a primal solution at each vertex $u$ we compute the mode w.r.t. the $0^{\text{th}}$ moments to select the best interval denoted by $k^* = \argmax_{1\leq k \leq K} (y_u)_{k, 0}$.
 Then we compute the mean of the discretized measure corresponding to the $(k^*)^{\text{th}}$ interval as $x_u = (y_u)_{k^*, 1}$.

-Fig.~\ref{fig:rel_tightness} visualizes the primal and dual energies for varying degrees and/or number of pieces of the dual variable.
+\Cref{fig:rel_tightness} visualizes the primal and dual energies for varying degrees and/or number of pieces of the dual variable.
 While the dual energy strictly increases with higher degrees and/or number of pieces the primal energy is evaluated at the rounded solution and therefore does not strictly decrease in general.
-While for TV increasing the degree vs. increasing the number of pieces (for $K \cdot \deg$ constant) leads to similar performance, for Potts, in many situations, increasing the degree leads to larger dual energies, e.g., consider $\deg=4,K=1$ vs. $\deg=1,K=4$, red curve vs. blue curve in Fig.~\ref{fig:rel_tightness}(d).
+While for TV increasing the degree vs. increasing the number of pieces (for $K \cdot \deg$ constant) leads to similar performance, for Potts, in many situations, increasing the degree leads to larger dual energies, e.g., consider $\deg=4,K=1$ vs. $\deg=1,K=4$, red curve vs. blue curve in \cref{fig:rel_tightness}(d).
 In further experiments, we observed, that this holds in particular when the structure of the dual variables and the unaries match, i.e., $f_u, \lambda_{e} \in \Lambda$.
 Note that for Potts, since the dual variables are uniformly bounded on $\Omega$ and the derivative can be unbounded we drop the continuity constraint which leads to a more compact formulation and larger dual energies.